forestgrape/coronavirus/index.md

 #### death rates

 * Generally fewer deaths indicating a lower death-rate in humid air countries.
-There is a lower death-rate in Singapore/Kuwait/Qatar/Isreal than in Island/Norway, countries which have a good health care system and relative good testing rates.
+There is a lower death-rate in Singapore/Kuwait/Qatar/Isreal than in Island/Norway, countries which have a good health care system and they try to test all that could be infected.
     - __Remark__: Norway and Isreal probably get half of the cases tested positive, so the death rate should be divided by 2.
     - __Remark__: Mucus clearance may not be the only reason for lower death rates in humide air, but also that [Dry Form Infection](#abstract) is less likely and therefore Covid-19 starts more in the trachea than in the alveolis.

 * In a analysis ["Effects of temperature variation and humidity on the death of COVID-19 in Wuhan, China"](#luo) Luo et al. find a correlation in a time series analysis between a decreased humidity and and increased death rates (which likely corresponds to lowering the ARDS risk).
-The argumentation given here agrees with their findings and would even provide explanations.
-Their analysis depends however on how accurate the analysed data are.
-In Wuhan, as in nearly all heavy hit regions around the world, the priority was and is and should be to save lives and not to count accurately.
+The argumentation given here provides a possible explanation for their findings.
+The analysis depends however, on how accurate and consistent the analysed data are.
+In nearly all heavy hit regions around the world, the priority was and is and should be to save lives and not to count accurately.
+Remark: To recent news the deaths published in Wuhan were the confirmed ones in hospitals, this data is consistent.

+#### data specifications

-__Note__: For scientific analysis it is important to have accurate data or at least clear notifications that the data may not be accurate.
+For scientific analysis it is important to have accurate, consistent and clearly specified data and notifications if the data may not be accurate or the specifications changed.
+Notified corrections are helpful too.
+The different data measurement methods related to Covid-19 combined with no or few specifications, have a lot of space for improvement all around the world.

+E.g. In Switzerland the testing policy is to test only people who are sick _and_ belong to a risk group.
+However this is hard to find on the official page bag.admin.ch (hidden in the German Covid-19 FAQ) and even left out on the English version (as of 17.4.20).
+The official statistics on the same domain, has no note about this testing scheme.
+The data are still analysable and important but just not comparable to countries, where everbody who is sick or even everybody who could be infected is tested.

 <p id="proposal">-------</p>